kmcaloon/starter-app/README.md

 ### Using Browsersync

-To use Browsersync you need to set your `localUrl` on line 41 within assets/build/gulpfile.js
+To use Browsersync you need to set your `localURL` on line 41 within assets/build/gulpfile.js